embee430/SchoolManagementSystem/README.md

 CBN Creche Management System (CCMS)

 CBN Creche Management System is a web-based application built using Django, aimed at helping manage a creche, including child registration, staff management, user roles, attendance, and more.

 Features

-User Management:
+1. User Management:

-Role-based access control (Admin, Teacher, Student) Registration and authentication
+	a.
+Role-based access control (Admin, Teacher, Student).
+	b.
+Registration and authentication
-Manage users (view, add, edit, delete, reset password) Child Management:
+	c.
+Manage users (view, add, edit, delete, reset password)

+2. Child Management:
+   	a.
 Register and view all children
+   	b.
 Track attendance and progress reports

-Staff Management:
+3. Staff Management:
+	a.
 Register and view all staff
+	b.
 Assign tasks and manage attendance

-Dashboard:
+4. Dashboard:

-A responsive dashboard with an intuitive user interface Sidebar with collapsible menu
+	a.
+A responsive dashboard with an intuitive user interface
+	b.
+Sidebar menu
+	c.
 Search bar for quick navigation
+	d.
 User profile with logout dropdown

-Custom Styling:
+5. Custom Styling:

-Fully customized CSS with Bootstrap integration Box-shadow and custom background for dashboard content Transparent sidebar with dark background image Technologies Used
+	a.
+Fully customized CSS with Bootstrap integration
+	b.
+Box-shadow and custom background for dashboard content
+	c.
+Transparent sidebar with dark background image

+6. Technologies Used
+	a.
 Backend: Django (Python)
+	b.
 Frontend: HTML, CSS, Bootstrap, JavaScript
-Database: SQLite (or any other DB supported by Django) Version Control: Git
+	c.
+Database: SQLite (or any other DB supported by Django)
+	d.
+Version Control: Git

 Installation
 1. Clone the repository: